 NEPCA awards two prizes annually, an award for the best new book, and an award for the best paper delivered by a graduate student at our annual conference.
 Details are below.

 The annual NEPCA Book Prize is named for Peter C. Rollins, a renowned scholar in the fields of American and popular culture and a longtime NEPCA benefactor.
 It honors a work that a special book prize committee feels made a valuable contribution to the discipline in the previous calendar year.
 The winner receives a cash prize of $500 and a certificate of merit, which will be awarded at NEPCA’s annual conference.

-Nominations are now open for books published in 2016.
-The prize will be awarded at NEPCA’s conference luncheon at the University of Massachusetts Amherst on October 28, 2017 .
-The deadline for submission is July 1, 2017.
+Nominations are now open for books published in 2017.
+The prize will be awarded at NEPCA’s conference luncheon at the Worcester State University on October 20, 2018 .
+The deadline for submission is July 1, 2018.